WE HAVE ABANDONED EVERY PRINCIPLE OF THE FREE AND OPEN INTERNET

 5

 It turned into 1968, and J.C.R.
-Licklider, a director at ARPA, had become satisfied that humanity turned into at the cusp of a computing revolution.
+Licklider, a director at ARPA, had become satisfied that humanity had been at the cusp of a computing revolution.
 In a landmark paper known as “The Computer as a Communication Device,” he defined “a radically new enterprise of hardware and software, designed to guide many extra simultaneous customers than the current structures, and to provide them… the quick, clean interaction required for virtually effective guy-laptop partnership.”
-For Licklider, this wasn’t only a new era but a new way for human beings to exist within the world. n a few years, guys will be capable of communicating extra efficaciously via a device than face to face.”
+For Licklider, this wasn’t only a new era but a new way for human beings to exist within the world.
+In a few years, guys will be capable of communicating extra efficaciously via a device than face to face.”

 INTERNET